What to Expect

 Michele, RYT 200 & M.Div, trained in a vinyasa-style yoga at Yellow Tree Yoga by Mary Borton.
 Her training beyond her 200-hour program includes certifications with ShantiMom Postnatal Yoga, Body Positive Yoga, Zensational Kids’ Educate2Be, and Yoga ED.
 Michele has studied and practiced various yoga forms, such as yin yoga, power yoga, slow burn, yoga therapeutics, and yoga nidra.
 Some of her teachers in this area include: Tommy Mack, Tracy Rhinehart, and Elizabeth Silas.

-She also teaches private yoga sessions at Mind Body Health Associates, a mental health and stress management center in Findlay, Ohio.
+She has also taught private yoga sessions at Mind Body Health Associates, a mental health and stress management center in Findlay, Ohio.
 She works in private settings with individuals to create a practice that helps with situations of grief, post-trauma, anxiety/depression, and helps with stress management (and she recommends suitable counseling while attending to these needs).

 (Michele has no experience with gymnastics & tumbling; please see Sarah Minehart with those inquiries.)